-In order for your Teams admin to grant you access to Priority Matrix:
+In order for your Microsoft Teams admin to grant you access to Priority Matrix:

 - In the Microsoft Teams admin center, go to Teams apps > Manage apps, as shown above.

-- Search for “Priority Matrix” if you don’t see it, click the app name, and then select the Permissions tab.
+- Search for “Priority Matrix” if you don’t see it right away, click the app name, and then select the Permissions tab for Priority Matrix.